UCF Knights football: First Scott Frost era (2016–2017)

-After an extensive coaching search, Oregon offensive coordinator Scott Frost was named as UCF's new head coach on December 1, 2015.
-Serving under head coach Mark Helfrich, Frost had overseen one of college football's quickest and most explosive offenses at Oregon, won multiple Pac-12 conference championships, coached quarterback Marcus Mariota into a Heisman Trophy winner in 2014 and sent many players into the National Football League.
-All this after a successful collegiate playing career at quarterback for Stanford and Nebraska in the 1990s and in the National Football League as a safety for five years.
+After an extensive search, Oregon offensive coordinator Scott Frost was named UCF's sixth head coach (not counting interim coaches) on December 1, 2015.
+Serving under head coach Mark Helfrich, Frost had overseen one of college football's most explosive offenses at Oregon, won multiple Pac-12 conference championships, coached quarterback Marcus Mariota into a Heisman Trophy winner in 2014, and saw many of his players go to the NFL.
+All this after a successful collegiate playing career at quarterback for Stanford and Nebraska in the 1990s and as a safety in the NFL for five seasons.